Ashik002400/Journal-Entry-Anomaly-Detection-Using-SQL/README.md

 ## 🔎 Key Insights & Findings

-**Control Weaknesses & Policy Violations:
+** Control Weaknesses & Policy Violations:
 • Segregation of Duties (SoD) Violations: A critical control failure was identified where the same user who created a journal entry also approved it.
 The output from "Query 10" lists numerous instances of this, indicating a significant weakness in internal controls that could be exploited.

 • Transactions on Weekends: "Query 2" reveals that a substantial number of transactions were posted on Saturdays and Sundays.
 While this might be legitimate for some businesses, it often warrants further investigation to ensure these are authorized activities.

 • Incomplete Documentation: A significant number of entries have missing or blank descriptions, as shown in "Query 5".
 This is a poor data governance practice that hinders audit trails and transaction understanding.

-**Potential Anomalies & Errors:
+** Potential Anomalies & Errors:

 • High-Value Transactions: "Query 1" flags the top 10 highest value transactions, with amounts as high as 49,999.
 These large transactions, especially in accounts like "Suspense" and "Write-off," should be scrutinized.

 • Recurring Transaction Amounts: "Query 4" identified that the amount 9999 appeared 6 times.
 This could indicate potential automation errors, or it might be a pattern that requires a business explanation.

 • Benford's Law Deviations: The "First Digit Distribution" from "Query 8" shows some deviations from the expected pattern of Benford's Law.
 For example, the digit '1' appears 27.0% of the time, while '2' appears 19.0% and '4' appears 20.5%.
 These might suggest non-natural or manipulated numbers.

-**Summary of Anomalous Transactions
+** Summary of Anomalous Transactions:
 The "Final Analysis" provides a consolidated view of the riskiest transactions by combining several anomaly flags.
 The top entries with the highest anomaly scores exhibit a combination of issues, such as being created and approved by the same user and having no description.

 ---